Last updated on May 23rd, 2021

 Immunoglobulin E (IgE)

 The IgE molecule consists of two ε heavy chains and two κ or two λ light chains.
-IgE has an “additional” heavy chain constant domain and absence of a hinge region in the ε-chain.
+IgE has an “additional” heavy chain constant domain and the absence of a hinge region in the ε-chain.
 Immunoglobulin E (IgE) is well known for its role in mediating immediate hypersensitivity reactions.
 More information about IgE will be published later in another blog post.

 Immunoglobulin D (IgD)